-How the booze lobby keeps killing a law that would save 1,800 lives every year
+How the booze lobby has helped kill a law that would save 1,800 lives every year

 Proponents of the BAC change don’t understand why the industry is digging in its heels.
 “To be honest, I don’t know what they’re afraid of, because there’s absolutely no evidence that it reduces alcohol consumption,” says James Fell, a traffic safety researcher who spent 30 years at the National Highway Traffic Safety Administration and is now at NORC at the University of Chicago, a nonpartisan independent research institute.
 He co-authored a 2017 scientific paper published in the journal Alcoholism that evaluated studies on alcohol consumption after BAC changes across the globe and found little change.
 “Scotland went to .05 a few years ago, and there hasn’t been any mass closing of bars or restaurants,” he notes.

 In Utah, Thurston found broad support for his bill.
-The Mormon church’s backing was not a surprise, but other supporters included the state PTA; the Sutherland Institute, a local right-wing thing tank better known for fighting gay marriage; the state highway patrol office; and the Utah chapter of the Eagle Forum, a family values group founded by the late conservative activist Phyllis Schlafly.
+The Mormon church’s backing was not a surprise, but other supporters included the state PTA; the Sutherland Institute, a local right-wing think tank better known for fighting gay marriage; the state highway patrol office; and the Utah chapter of the Eagle Forum, a family values group founded by the late conservative activist Phyllis Schlafly.
 “The only real resistance has come from people who make a living from selling alcohol,” says Thurston.
 Still, he welcomed the publicity stirred up by the ABI.
 “I think they’re being ridiculous and unfair,” he says.
 “But the reality is that every time they speak, we get free media coverage, which helps save lives.”

 He says the law has cost the state nothing to implement and will likely end up saving taxpayers money as traffic accidents decline.

 But other states aren’t exactly racing to lower their BAC limits.
 While a handful have introduced bills, not one has made it to a hearing.
 During the movement to change the BAC from .10 to .08 percent, there were dozens of national groups and companies pushing the issue at both the state and federal levels, including the American Medical Association, the American Automobile Association, the insurance industry, and carmakers Ford and General Motors.
 And there were strong proponents in Congress, notably the late Sen. Frank Lautenberg (D-N.J.).
-Today, there’s not a single advocacy group working on the .05 BAC limit nationally, nor is there a champion in Congress.
+Today, there are virtually no advocacy groups* working on the .05 BAC limit nationally, nor is there a champion in Congress.
 Notably absent, too, is MADD, which rallied the families of drunk-driving victims in a high-profile campaign to change the BAC from .10 to .08 but declined to support Utah’s change to .05.

 MADD is sitting this one out, says J.T.
 Griffin, the group’s chief government affairs officer.
-Instead, the group is focusing on pushing more states to force repeat DWI offenders to install ignition interlocks, which breathalyze drivers and prevent them from starting vehicles if they have been drinking.
-“States went kicking and screaming to .08,” he says, recalling the political battle that lasted more than 20 years.
+Instead, the group is focusing on pushing more states to force DWI offenders to install ignition interlocks, which breathalyze drivers and prevent them from starting vehicles if they have been drinking.* “States went kicking and screaming to .08,” he says, recalling the political battle that lasted more than 20 years.
 The last state, Minnesota, didn’t adopt the .08 BAC limit until 2005.
 “From MADD’s perspective, there’s a lot of challenges of moving from .08 to .05.”

 The lack of any national organized effort for a .05 BAC limit has frustrated some drunk-driving victims.
 In 2016, Marcus Kowal, a mixed martial arts fighter in California, and his wife Mishel Eder lost their 15-month-old son, Liam, to a drunk driver.
 The culprit was a 72-year-old woman who had been drinking at the local VFW hall before she hit the toddler, who was in a stroller being pushed by his aunt.

-Note: Correction: An earlier version of this article mischaracterized MADD’s proposal for mandatory ignition interlocks.
-In addition, it mischaracterized the scope of Alcohol Justice’s advocacy for a .05 BAC law, which is happening on a national level.